khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - Ingest data to redshiff
   - Firehose -> Write S3 ->  S3 Copy -> RedShift
 - EC2 -> Redshift by JDBC Driver
-- *Reshift Spectrum*: Query data is already in S3 without loading it.
+- Reshift Spectrum: Query data is already in S3 without loading it.

 ## 248 Open Search
+- Amazon OpenSearch Service is a managed service that makes it easy for you to perform interactive log analytics, real-time application monitoring, website search, and more.
+OpenSearch is an open source, distributed search and analytics suite derived from Elasticsearch.
+It cannot be used as a caching layer for Amazon DynamoDB.
+-
 - Succesor to Elastic Search
 - On DynamoDB, queries only exist by primary key or indexs
 - Could search any field
 - Two mode: Managed Cluster or Serverless cluster
-- *Security*: Cognito, IAM Role
+- Security: Cognito, IAM Role
 - Have OpenSearch Dashboard
 - OpenSearch Patterns DynamoDB
   - DymamoDB Table -> DynamoDB Stream -> Lambda Function -> OpenSearch -> Search for Item Name -> Retrive ID -> Search Full Item in DynamoDB